MicrosoftDocs/azure-media-services/media-services/latest/amp-captions-tutorial.md

 | ---------------- | ---------------- |
 | WEBVTT<br/><br/>00:05.400 --> 00:10.833<br/>Hi.
 In this video we are going to learn how to use<br/><br/>00:10.833 --> 00:16.266<br/>captions and subtitles with Azure Media Services<br/><br/>00:16.266 --> 00:23.532<br/>and Azure Media Player.|WEBVTT<br/><br/>00:05.400 --> 00:10.833<br/>Hola.
 En este video vamos a aprender a usar<br/><br/>00:10.833 --> 00:16.266<br/>leyendas y subtítulos con Azure Media Services<br/><br/>00:16.266 --> 00:23.532<br/>y Azure Media Player.|

+## Filenames

+It is recommended that you name the files using language designators.
+For this example, the English file would be named *en-us.vtt*.
+The Spanish file would be named *es-es.vtt*.

 ## Set up captions and subtitles for the Azure Media Player

 Choose which sample code you are going to use for the Azure Media Player.